Rare McLaren Collection Owned by Late F1 Visionary Mansour Ojjeh Hits the Market

 7/1/20251 min read

-According to dealer Tom Hartley Jnr., Ojjeh was instrumental in funding the legendary McLaren F1, which now stands as the crown jewel of his collection.
-This particular F1—the 106th and final example ever built—boasts a unique Yquem Orange paint, later renamed "Mansour Orange" in his honor, a shade exclusively reserved for him.
+Dealer Tom Hartley Jnr. reveals that Ojjeh was instrumental in funding the legendary McLaren F1—now the star of his collection.
+This isn’t just any F1, though.
+It’s the 106th and final example ever built, finished in a bespoke Yquem Orange paint (later renamed "Mansour Orange" in his honor)—a color reserved exclusively for him.

-While many of the cars are finished in Mansour Orange, others showcase striking designs, such as the Senna in exposed carbon fiber with yellow and green accents, and the 675LT Spider in bare carbon with orange highlights.
-Most of the vehicles remain virtually untouched, with only the F1 showing 1,810 km (1,125 miles) and the P1 GTR having seen limited track use.
+While many wear the signature Mansour Orange, others stand out with head-turning finishes—like the Senna in bare carbon fiber with yellow and green accents, or the 675LT Spider in exposed carbon with orange highlights.
+Nearly all are mint-condition, with the F1 showing just 1,810 km (1,125 miles) and the P1 GTR having seen only light track use.

 Photos By: Tom Hartley Jnr